DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

 *   **Vacations** Add vacation days and give them a color.
 *   **Clock face** Look at more properties on datetime, and use them to print a clock face.
+Bonus: Use the `format` function and Python's datetime format codes.
 *   **Days until** Using timedeltas, count the number of days between two dates.
-    Use this to print "Days until/Workdays until"
+    Use this and your weekend/vacation checks to print "Days until/Workdays until"
-*   **Tick Tick Tick** Using loops and `time.sleep`, make your clock tick.
+*   **Tick Tick Tick** Using loops and `time.sleep`, make your clock tick by updating every 10th of a second.